-Here are some of the best Disneyland attractions that you can experience from home.
+Here are some of the best Disneyland attractions you can experience from home.

-If you are looking for a nice, informative, and pun-filled cruise, look no further than Jungle Cruise.
+If you are looking for a friendly, informative, and pun-filled cruise, look no further than Jungle Cruise.

 Bundle up and slide into your bobsled as you hurtle down a snow-capped mountain.

-Not only will you be making your way through narrow passageways, caves, and jagged cliffs, but you will also need to avoid the Abominable Snowman!
+Not only will you make your way through narrow passageways, caves, and jagged cliffs, but you will also need to avoid the Abominable Snowman!

 With a little bit of pixie dust, you will find yourself flying over London on an enchanted ship on your way to Neverland with Peter Pan.

 This classic story will have you soaring past Big Ben and swooping into Pirate’s Cove while Peter battles Captain Hook.